ibismanu/PACSproject_LED/README.md

 If he wants to create a dataset for the new example, it is necessary to build a new class that inherits from `DataGen`, since the generation of the dataset is problem-specific.
 Furthermore, a new if instance with the name of the model has to be added inside the create_dataset function.
-The folder `examples/particles` contains also the Jupyter notebook `particles`.
+The folder `scripts/particle` contains also the Jupyter notebook `test_particles`.
 The purpose of this notebook is to test separately the solvers implemented inside `scripts/particle`.